How Can I Improve My English Speaking Power?

 Find a short paragraph that’s at your reading level.
-You can find three reading passages you can use on this University of Minnesota page, or open your favorite English book to a random page and choose a paragraph or two.
+You can find lots of short reading passages at different levels on this DePaul University Center for Urban Education page, or open your favorite English book to a random page and choose a paragraph or two.

 Record yourself reading the passage out loud in two different ways—first as fast as you can, then very slowly.